Initialization effects of nucleon profile on the $\pi$ yields in heavy-ion collisions at medium energies: Results and discussions

 \section{Results and discussions}

-In order to distinguish between the different inter-nucleon correlations arising from different structural models, it is better to avoid the impact of the core and hence to consider observables depending mainly on the peripheral nature of valence nucleons distributions. $\pi$ mesons are expected to be used as probes to explore peripheral properties.
-The inelastic processes, giving rise to pion production, play a significant role only at beam energies close to 800 MeV/nucleon\cite{BUUpi3}.
+In order to distinguish the SM with inter-nucleon correlations from mean-filed model, it is better to avoid the impact of the core and hence to consider observables depending mainly on the peripheral nature of valence nucleons distributions. $\pi$ mesons are used as probes to explore peripheral properties.
+The inelastic processes, giving rise to $\pi$ production, play a significant role only at beam energies close to 800 MeV/nucleon\cite{BUUpi3}.
 Therefore we need a higher energy to produce more mesons in order to amplify this effect in HIC.
-For this, we can consider a large impact parameter (9 fm, 11 fm) associated to a high incident beam energy (1 GeV/u).
-As already mentioned before, the most important region for this type of reaction is the tail of valence-nucleon density distributions.
-The different asymptotic behaviours of proton and neutron distributions may also play a significant role.
+For this, we consider larger impact parameters (9 fm, 11 fm) associated to a high incident beam energy (1 GeV/u).

 The calculated yields of $\pi^{-}$ ,$\pi^+$ are depicted on Fig.\ref{fig:count_p_SCL} as a function of momentum with different initializations of valence nucleon profiles in the SHF, SM1 and SM2 for $\rm^{A}S+\rm{^{A}S}$ and $\rm ^{A}Cl+ \rm {^{A}Cl}$ reactions.
-Almost identical pion distributions are obtained with SHF and SM1, which is due to their similar nucleon density distributions.
+Almost identical $\pi$ distributions are obtained with SHF and SM1, which is due to their similar nucleon density distributions when radii is around 4.5 fm.
 Conversely, a large difference between SHF and SM2 in $\pi^{-}$ and $\pi^+$ yields emerges in the results, which is induced by the different nucleon density distributions arising from SM2 and SHF.
 The produced $\pi$ meson yields are much larger with SM2 and are almost twice as large as those provided by SHF under the same entrance channel conditions.
 The valence nucleon density of SM2 is also more important than that of SHF when radii are larger than 4.5 fm (see Fig.\ref{fig:init_S}).
 Moreover, the yields of $\pi^{-}$, $\pi^+$ share a common peak at p=0.15 - 0.30 GeV, where the largest differences between SHF and SM2 results occur as well.
 For reactions involving both sulphur and chlorine isotopes, the yields of $\pi^-$ mesons increase along with the number of neutrons of considered isotopes, whereas the yields of $\pi^+$ mesons are almost constant.
 This arises because the $\pi^-$ mesons are mostly produced from neutron-neutron collisions, whereas the $\pi^+$ mesons are dominantly generated by proton-proton collisions.